 PhD, Australian National University

-Dr Cobi Calyx joined UNSW from government to catalyse a collaboration between the Centre for Social Impact and UNSW Science about leading science for impact.
-In 2022 she has joined the Environment and Society Group and is working collaboratively with the Office of the Women in STEM Ambassador on program evaluations.
+Dr Cobi Calyx joined UNSW from government to catalyse a collaboration between the Centre for Social Impact and UNSW Science about leading science for impact, which evolved into work-integrated learning now offered to all science students.
+In 2022 she joined the Environment and Society Group and continues working collaboratively with the Office of the Women in STEM Ambassador on program evaluation.

 Cobi is an Associate Fellow of the Higher Education Academy, reflecting her educational expertise.
 Though an early career academic, she is experienced in media production, publishing and presenting for diverse audiences.
 Examples include an interactive network map about international forestry laws, performances about science heroes and news of progress on the global development goals.